-Approximately \$783,400,000, or 44 percent, of the System's net position as of June 30, 2022 does not have a readily determinable market value.
-Of this balance, approximately \$21,400,000 has been estimated by management.
-The remaining \$762,000,000 is valued based on valuations performed by the investee company management, which is subject to annual audits (generally as of December 31).
+Approximately \$846,400,000, or 48 percent, of the System's net position as of June 30, 2024 does not have a readily determinable market value.
+Of this balance, approximately \$14,600,000 has been estimated by management.
+The remaining \$831,800,000 is based on valuations performed by the investee company management as of June 30, 2024, which are also subject to annual audits that are generally performed as of December 31.

 Investments for which market quotations are readily available are generally priced by the custodian using nationally recognized pricing services and practices.
-For investments that do not have readily observable market prices, including but not limited to private equity, public and private real estate, alternatives, and direct loans, management's estimate of their fair value is based on information provided by investment managers, general partners, real estate advisors, and other means.
-These sources are held to a standard of reasonable care in verifying that the valuations presented reasonably reflect the underlying fair value of the investments.
-A variety of factors is considered in the valuation process, including the nature of the investment, local market conditions, trading values on public exchanges for comparable investments, and current and projected operating performance.
+For investments that do not have readily observable market prices, including, but not limited to, private equity, public and private real estate, alternatives, and direct loans, management's estimate of fair value is based on information provided by investment managers, general partners, real estate advisors, and other means.
 However, due to the inherent uncertainty and the degree of judgment involved in determining fair value for such investments, the values reflected in the financial statements may differ significantly from values that would have been used had a readily determinable market value for the investments existed, and the difference could be material.